loyc12/IRC42/README.md

 TODO :
-	make sure you can't use the same nick as someone else (storeNickname) implmenet kickUser (message + remove from chan) implement setChannelTopic
+	make sure you can't use the same nick as someone else (storeNickname) implemenet kickUser (message + remove from chan) implement setChannelTopic
+	finish implementing modes
-	finish implementing mode (setChanMode ?) (make mode functions tage +/- as args) remove user from all channels in QUIT rework invite message (invite #1 to)
+	remove user from all channels when QUIT is called on them rework invite message (invite #1 to)